aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 Tthis repository hold the firmware C code compatible with Tensilica's Xtensa LX6/7 microprocessors.

 # Smart PCB desgin
-The PCB design files underway....in the meantime the reader can preview the smart DAQ wiht a similar one available here: https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/Smart%20DAQ/README.md
+The PCB design files are underway....in the meantime the reader can download the KiCad project files of similar smart DAQ compatible with the firmware code available on this repository: https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/Smart%20DAQ/README.md

 ![](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/blob/main/Design/LDAD_ATOM.jfif)